vohvelikissa/vohvelikissa.github.io/README.md

 design I have still done more for accessibility than the major websites of the world who are laughably bad at making their designs accessible or even readable for people with different conditions.

-- [ ] create a todo list on projects that help on things that are needed now
-- [ ] google github repositories that work on assistive products

 The writing of this site will have me drop checkboxes in this md file that have tasks that I have assigned for me to do to make this site more informative of the progress